Lehlohonolo-Saohatse/data-analytics-portfolio/README.md

    - Identify and Handle Missing Values
    - Analyse Sales by Region
    - Create Pivot Tables to Summarise Sales Data
+2. **Retrieve and Analyze Customer and Order Data with SQLite**
+   - Retrieve Customer and Order Details
+   - Perform Joins to Combine Tables
+   - Use GROUP BY and HAVING to Find Top-Selling Products
+   - Implement Subqueries to Filter Data

 ## 🔍 Featured Projects
 ### Coming Soon